Ex-President George W. Bush backs Maine’s Sen. Susan Collins

 Bush has largely stayed out of the political fray since he left the White House in 2009, and his endorsement is a welcome boost for Collins, who is waging her most difficult campaign yet as she seeks a fifth term.
 The centrist senator has become a top target for Democrats, who cast her as an enabler of President Donald Trump’s agenda, even as she occasionally tries to distance herself from his more controversial statements and policies.

-“She’s honest period.
-She’s forthright period.
+“She’s honest.
+She’s forthright.
 She brings dignity into a world that has gotten really ugly,” Bush said, after lunching with Collins at his seaside home.

 Collins said the support of the former president and his wife, Laura, “means the world to me.”

-That national attention has helped Collins’ opponent, Democrat Sara Gideon, the speaker of the Maine House of Representatives, amass a sizable cash advantage.
+National attention on the race has helped Collins’ opponent, Democrat Sara Gideon, the speaker of the Maine House of Representatives, amass a sizable cash advantage.

 The nod from the former president, whose politics appear centrist by Trump-era standards, may nudge some traditional Republicans into Collins’ corner.
 Trump has not endorsed the Maine senator, whose race is among a handful critical to Republicans’ hopes of keeping control of the Senate, where they have a 53-47 advantage.